 I was hacking a 9 volt wall-wart.
 I believe it was a 850 milliamp one.
 I think it was used to power the arduino in the Marquee that controlled the Pinscore dislpay.

 I was adding the last of the playfield pieces.
 They were bandsawed by my Dad.

-I left the gap between those two pieces because I wanted another place for the ball to go, and be able to get the Gold bumper.
+I left the gap between those two pieces because I wanted another place for the ball to go to get the Gold bumper.